@graffiti-garden/wrapper-synchronize

 The retrieved object is type-checked against the provided JSON schema otherwise a GraffitiErrorSchemaMismatch is thrown.

-If the retreiving actor is not the object's actor, the object's allowed and channels properties are not revealed, similar to a BCC.
+If the retreiving actor is not the object's actor, the object's allowed and channels properties are not revealed, similar to a BCC email.

-GraffitiErrorNotFound if the object does not exist, has been deleted, or the user is not allowed to access it.
+GraffitiErrorNotFound if the object does not exist, has been deleted, or the actor is not allowed to access it.

 GraffitiErrorSchemaMismatch if the retrieved object does not match the provided schema.